InfiniteEndeavours/Portfolio-Site/README.md

 This website is an online portfolio for myself, where I can showcase the skills I have learnt, along with my work history and projects that I have completed in my personal time.

+Key Goals:

+* To be able to present my work history

+* To be able to provide a copy of my CV Employers can access.

-### User Stories
+## User Stories

-## Client Goals
+### Client Goals

-.
-To make the site viewable on different devices (Mobile/Tablet/Desktops)
+* To make the site viewable on different devices (Mobile/Tablet/Desktops)

-.
-To make it easy for an employer or recruiter to
+* To make it easy for an employer or recruiter to

-.
-To display the client's skill sets.
+* To display the client's skill sets.

-.
-To display projects the client has taken part in and completed.
+* To display projects the client has taken part in and completed.

-.
-To display upcoming projects.
+* To display upcoming projects.

-## First Time Visitor
+### First Time Visitor

-.
-I want to be able to view the persons work history and skillset without needing to see a CV.
+* I want to be able to view the persons work history and skillset without needing to see a CV.

-.
-I want to be able to contact the person easily.
+* I want to be able to contact the person easily.

-.
-I want to be able to download a copy of the persons CV.
+* I want to be able to download a copy of the persons CV.

+* I want to be able to navigate the site easily.

-## Returning Visitor
+### Returning Visitor

-.
-I should be able to quickly locate important information such as the persons skillset so I can show this to someone else.
+*  I should be able to quickly locate important information such as the persons skillset so I can show this to someone else.

 ---